-In addition to the generic problem of your read-across approaches, we have also assessed the reliability of the studies on analogue substances submitted for this standard information, requirement in case you intend to consolidate your read-across adaptation.
-We have identified the following issue:
+In addition to the generic problem of your read-across approach, we have also assessed the reliability of the studies on analogue substances submitted for this standard information requirement in case you intend to consolidate your read-across adaptation.
+We have identified the following issues:

-To be considered compliant and to generate information concerning the effects of the Substance on male and female reproductive performance as well as specific target organ toxicity, the study has to meet the requirements of OECD TG 422.
-The key parameter(s) of this test guideline include for example
+To be considered compliant and to generate information concerning the effects of the Substance on male and female reproductive performance, the study has to meet the requirements of OECD TG 421/422 according to REACH Annex VIII, Section 8.7.1..
+The key parameter(s) of this test guideline include for example: